kohei0802/Particle-system-animation-simulation-Computer-Graphics/README.md

+# Physical simulation of a particle system (Computer Graphics)
-Used semi-implicit Euler method to simulate a blue colored rope Used Verlet method with damping to simulate a green colored rope.
+- Used semi-implicit Euler method to simulate a blue colored rope
+- Used Verlet method with damping to simulate a green colored rope.